aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSM via C++ or Online App" h2="PPTM  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert a PPTM file to XLSM arises when a user wants to use the data from a presentation in a spreadsheet.
+This is because the data in a presentation is not easily accessible and editable.
+By converting the PPTM file to XLSM, the user can easily access and edit the data in the spreadsheet.

+<h2>How Aspose.Total Helps for PPTM to XLSM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to work with various file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert a PPTM file to XLSM.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+The conversion process is simple and straightforward.
+Firstly, Aspose.Slides for C++ can be used to export the PPTM file to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert the HTML to XLSM.
+This process is quick and efficient, and the user can easily access and edit the data in the XLSM file.

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to work with various file formats.
+It is easy to use and provides a simple and efficient way to convert PPTM files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}